ministryofjustice/cloud-platform-po-linter/README.md

 # cloud-platform-po-linter
 ### Description
 ---
-This linter will check Prometheus Rules YAML for any incorrect syntax.
+`cloud-platform-po-linter` is a github action, that will check Prometheus Rules YAML for any incorrect syntax.

-### Building binary for release
+### Building binary manually for release
 ---
 From within the repository run the following command to create the correct binary to be ran in the docker image
 ```